ITenthusiasm/react-uncontrolled-inputs/README.md

 }
 ```

 Now this approach is glorious!
 No unnecessary state variables...
 No unnecessary complexity...
 Less code redundancy...
-And surely you can see that this implementation is _far_ less verbose than the previous ones even if you're not following along in a codesandbox.
+And surely you can see that this implementation is _far_ less verbose than the previous ones (even if you're not following along in a codesandbox).
 This implementation uses almost half the lines of code compared to the previous implementations (ignoring styles). _HALF_ (almost).

+(Note: I'm aware of the `defaultValue` React warning for `select` elements; but I am ignoring it since our input is uncontrolled, and the point of this article is to highlight what's possible with pure HTML+JS, _not_ React-specific syntax.)

 If you're not familiar with `form.elements`, you can see [MDN's Docs](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements).
 But basically, the `form.elements` property allows you to grab all of a form's input-related elements via their `id`s or `name`s.
 We're using the [`namedItem`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormControlsCollection/namedItem) method for this, but you can also destructure everything from `form.elements` directly: